 Organization with visual subject matter.
 Maximum credit six units applicable on a master's degree.

 609. (206A-206B.)
+Printmaking (1-3)

-Printmaking (1-3) Two hours for each unit of credit.
+Two hours for each unit of credit.

 Advanced creative work in selected printmaking media based upon the analysis of the history and philosophies of printmaking from its inception through contemporary concepts.
+Maximum credit six units applicable on a master's degree.

+616. (217A-217B.)
+Sculpture (3)

+Six hours.

-Maximum credit six 616.
-(217A-217B.)
-Sculpture (3) Six hours Prerequisites: Art 516 and classified graduate standing.
+Prerequisites: Art 516 and classified graduate standing.
 Aesthetic organization of selected subject matter in the media of sculpture.
 Maximum credit six units applicable on a master's degree.
 625. (219A-219B.)
 Crafts (1-3) Two hours for each unit of credit.